 However, this program mounted only two crewed flights before being canceled.
 The Soviet Soyuz program, which aimed to develop spacecraft and launch vehicles for a crewed mission to the Moon, did not fare much better.
 Initiated in 1963, it led to the development of the three-stage N1 rocket and the Soyuz spacecraft.

 Unfortunately, the development of the N1 was complicated by the death or Korolev in 1966, as well as underfunding and a rush to develop the rocket to compete with NASA's Saturn V rocket.
-Coupled with the success of the Apollo program, the Soviet abandoned their plans for a crew lunar mission in 1974 and once again shifted their priorities.
+Coupled with the success of the Apollo program, the Soviets abandoned their plans for a crew lunar mission in 1974 and once again shifted their priorities.

 The Soviet space program was also instrumental in the exploration of other planetary bodies using robotic spacecraft.
 Between 1961 and 1999, the Soviets and Russian Academy of Sciences (after 1978) sent multiple probes to Venus as part of their Venera and Vega programs.